Rione-at-Home/nova_arm/README.md

 # Nova Arm Driver

 ROS 2 driver for a dual-arm AX-12A manipulator, redesigned from the original single-bus OpenCR architecture to use **independent DYNAMIXEL communication buses for each arm**.
+This version is located in the dual-arm-setup branch.

 ### Project Overview